 If your breathing is affected by a deviated septum, then septoplasty surgery could open up your airways and allow you to breathe freely.
-Kaete Archer MD, of the Aesthetic Institute of Manhattan for Facial and Plastic Surgery in New York, is an experienced plastic surgeon who specializes in facial surgery and ear, nose, and throat (ENT) conditions.
+Kaete Archer, MD FACS, of the Aesthetic Institute of Manhattan for Facial and Plastic Surgery in New York, is an experienced plastic surgeon who specializes in facial surgery and ear, nose, and throat (ENT) conditions.
 For the answers to your breathing difficulties, call the office today or book an appointment online.

 Dr. Archer performs septoplasty surgery to open up the nostrils when a deviated septum blocks the air passages in the nose.
 The nasal septum is a section of bone and cartilage that separates your nose into two nostrils.
 If the nasal septum is displaced or misaligned the result is a deviated septum, which can sometimes severely block the nose and affect breathing.